ietf-wg-cellar/matroska-specification/notes.md

 | 8   | Audio | eng  | 2.0    | 1        | 0       | None            | Karaoke               |
 Table: Audio Tracks for Default Selection{#audioTrackSelection}

-Here we have a file with 7 audio tracks, of which 5 are in English and 2 are in Spanish.
+The table above shows a file with seven audio tracks -- five in English and two in Spanish.

 The English tracks all have the Original flag, indicating that English is the original content language.